8832/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ cd
 [user@sahara ~]$
 ```
 As we can see, we have returned to the home directory, as shown by the change in the command line prompt to `[user@sahara ~]$`.
-As shown above, this new command line prompt shows that we are in the home directory. \
+As shown previously, this new command line prompt shows that we are in the home directory. \
 *Case 4:* Suppose we are in the root directory.
 ```
 [user@sahara /]$ pwd